danielkkelly/iac/aws/README.md

 # SSH Config

 You have two options for SSH with AWS.
 The first is to use a public bastion host.
-The second is to use System Manager to create sessions to your hosts.
-The simplest configuration to use Session Manager is to update the line below in your SSH config.
+The second is to use Session Manager to create sessions to your hosts.
+The short of it is that you should use session manager.
+This is our default for AWS and you'll modify the configuration in [General Setup](../README.md) as show below:

 ```
 Host dev-bastion